 The increased effort due to the cable adaptation and the adjustment possibilities of the Zoom H6 ensures that we only recommend this setup to more experienced people who want a battery-operated system that could theoretically be installed anywhere.

-For larger events or environments with challenging sound conditions, we recommend working with specialized audio / video production vendors.
+For larger events or environments with challenging sound conditions, we recommend working with specialized audio / video production vendors in your area.

-In addition, MediaEvent Services is happy to provide remote or on-site support -- please contact us and we will be happy to discuss your requirements.
+MediaEvent Services, the production company that is behind the development of SlideSync, is able to provide remote or on-site support -- please contact us and we will be happy to discuss your requirements.